Books in Exhibitions—Mounts, Materials, and Economy

 - What materials are safe, cost effective, and sustainable

-Please see our full program for a detailed list of presentations and the anticipated schedule.
-Abstracts for each presentation are available for those interested in more information, as are speaker biographies.
-We encourage you to join us at the Market Place, a temporary space set up across the street for casual conversations, lunches, breaks, and professional exchanges.
-Registration materials and coffee will be available in the Market Place between 8:30am and 10:00am on Wednesday, April 1st.
-The Market Place will also contain a wide variety of cradles contributed by Hanka Gerhold, presenters, attendees, and various institutions across the country; these will be available for inspection and inspiration for the duration of the symposium.
+Colleagues were invited to share the designs of their book cradles and supports by sending in a sample which was on view for all participants.
+The Market Place, a temporary space set up across the street for casual conversations, lunches, breaks, and professional exchanges, contained a wide variety of cradles contributed by Hanka Gerhold, presenters, attendees, and various institutions across the country; these were available for inspection and inspiration for the duration of the symposium.

 Brenna Campbell, University of Iowa Libraries